The halide ions as reducing agents

 brown fumes of bromine vapour.

-colourless eggy smelling gas produced.
+colourless choking gas produced.

 sodium iodide hydrogen iodide gas (HI)